oneapi-src/oneDAL/INSTALL.md

 set "CMAKE_PREFIX_PATH=%CONDA_PREFIX%\Library\lib\cmake;%CMAKE_PREFIX_PATH%"
 ```

 ..
-And then, previous commands from the Makefile for the Intel compiler should work - e.g.:
+And then, previous commands in this document from the Makefile for the Intel compiler should work - e.g.:

 * For linux: